 You need some audio equipment – but not loads of it!

-The mic we use for the majority of recording at Hanging Sloth Studios is a budget Microphone and we use a berringer UMC2 Mini to process the audio.
+The mic we used for recording Clockwork Bird was a budget microphone and we use a berringer UMC2 Mini to process the audio.
 All together, the set up cost us about eighty pounds new.
 If you don’t have any recording equipment other than your built in phone mic, let us know when you email us and we’ll take that into account, and we can help find a solution if we do choose to give you a role.
 Not having a top-of-the-line microphone should not stop you from auditioning to be in one of our audiodramas.

 Hanging Sloth Studios records remotely – you’ll be recording on your own a lot of the time